Join us in prayer: 10-18 March 2026

 ‘If you listen to me, you will know what is right and fair’ Proverbs 2:9

 Joseph was a man who listened.
-Often constant noise prevents us from listening and hearing our friends, family, and God.
+Constant noise prevents us from listening and hearing our friends, family and God.
 Joseph knew how to be silent to allow God’s Word to come through to him.
 No spoken word is recorded of him.

 St Joseph, show us how to be silent and to listen to God in the stillness of our hearts.